CodiTramuntana/decidim-file_authorization_handler/README.md

 it will be imported into the `CensusDatum` as `{"district" => "17600"}`.

-Then, once the user is verified, all `CensusDaum#extras` will be added to the `Authorization#metadata` toghether with the `birthdate`.
+Then, once the user is verified, all `CensusDaum#extras` will be added to the `Authorization#metadata` together with the `birthdate`.
 This way, custom authorizers will be able to make use of this information.

 Implementors and administrators must respect User Privacy and be aware of the corresponding Rules.